twoodford/nxt-timelapse/README.md

 Building and Running
 --------------------

-Run the `build.sh` function to compile and link the relevant files, and upload and run the program on the NXT.
+Run `make` to compile and link the relevant files, and upload and run the program on the NXT.
 Connect a USB cable to the robot and run `moverobot.sh` to ensure that the movement works, then use `simeplerunner.sh` with a camera connected via PTP/MTP to create a timelapse.

+A GUI is in the works that will allow more precise control of the robot and camera.
+It uses a C extension to connect with the camera which requires Cython and libgphoto2 to build.